China gives environmental approval to country's biggest hydro dam

 The government said this year that hydropower capacity was expected to reach 290 GW by 2015, up from 220 GW at the end of 2010.
 It also said it would begin building a controversial project on the undeveloped Nu River in Yunnan province.

-Guodian was one of a number of state-owned firms criticised by China’s national audit office last week for starting work on projects not yet been approved by the central government.
-The office said by the end of 2011, the company had invested nearly 30 billion yuan in 21 unapproved projects.

-The Huadian Group, China’s biggest power company, was also criticised for launching construction of the Huangdeng hydropower plant before receiving the government’s go-ahead. ($1 = 6.1428 Chinese yuan) (Reporting by David Stanway; Editing by Ron Popeski)
+The Huadian Group, China’s biggest power company, was also criticized for launching construction of the Huangdeng hydropower plant before receiving the government’s go-ahead.